You are here: Urology Textbook > Prostate > Prostate cancer > Definition

 Abiraterone for M1 CRPC:

 Abiraterone is a CYP-17 inhibitor and thus an inhibitor of testosterone biosynthesis [see section pharmacology/abiraterone for side effects and pharmacological details.].
-Abiraterone is approved for the therapy of M1 CRPC before and after docetaxel chemotherapy.
+Abiraterone is approved (also without olaparib) for the therapy of M1 CRPC before and after docetaxel chemotherapy.
 Dosage: 1000~mg 1-0-0 p.o. in combination with prednisolone 10 mg/d and standard androgen deprivation.
 Abiraterone prolonged survival in patients with M1 CRPC after docetaxel chemotherapy (14.8 months vs. 10.9 months with placebo) (Bono et al., 2011).
-Abiraterone is also beneficial before docetaxel chemotherapy: an increase in progression-free survival (16.5 vs. 8.3 months) and overall survival has been demonstrated (Ryan et al., 2013).
-Side effects are edema, hypokalemia and hypertension by increasing the mineralocorticoids.
-Treatment is stopped if the disease shows progression or the treatment is not tolerated.
+Abiraterone is also beneficial before docetaxel chemotherapy: increased progression-free survival (16.5 vs. 8.3 months) and overall survival have been demonstrated (Ryan et al., 2013).
+Side effects are hepatotoxicity, edema, hypokalemia, hypertension by increasing the mineralocorticoids.
+Treatment is stopped if the disease progresses or the treatment is not tolerated.

 Enzalutamide for M0 and M1 CRPC:

-Enzalutamide is an androgen receptor antagonist with a higher binding affinity compared to e.g., bicalutamide.
-In addition, it prevents the translocation of activated androgen receptor to the nucleus.
-Enzalutamide is approved for the therapy of M0 CRPC with high risk and M1 CRPC before and after docetaxel chemotherapy.
-The dosage is 160 mg enzalutamide p.o. once a day in combination with standard androgen deprivation.
-The additional administration of prednisolone is possible, but not necessary.
-In phase III trials, enzalutamide significantly prolonged overall survival after docetaxel chemotherapy compared to placebo (18.4 vs. 13.6 months) with side effects comparable to the placebo group (Scher et al., 2012).
+Enzalutamide is an androgen receptor antagonist with a high binding affinity.
+In addition, it prevents the translocation of activated androgen receptors to the nucleus.
+Enzalutamide has been approved for treating M0 CRPC with high risk and M1 CRPC before and after docetaxel chemotherapy.
+The dosage is 160 mg enzalutamide p.o. once daily in combination with standard androgen deprivation.
+The additional administration of prednisolone is possible but unnecessary.
+In phase III trials, enzalutamide significantly prolonged overall survival after docetaxel chemotherapy compared to placebo (18.4 vs. 13.6 months), with side effects comparable to the placebo group (Scher et al., 2012).
 In the PREVAIL trial, enzalutamide was effective before chemotherapy in castration-resistant prostate cancer (Beer et al., 2014).
-The PROSPER trial showed efficacy in M0 CRPC at high risk (PSA doubling time less than 10 months): metastasis-free survival 37 vs. 15 months (Hussain et al., 2018).
+The PROSPER trial showed efficacy in M0 CRPC at high risk (PSA doubling time less than ten months): metastasis-free survival 37 vs. 15 months (Hussain et al., 2018).
 Important side effects include flushing, diarrhea, headache, and rarely epilepsy; see section pharmacology/enzalutamide for more details.
-Treatment is stopped if the disease shows progression or the treatment is not tolerated.
+Treatment is stopped if the disease progresses or the treatment is not tolerated.

 Apalutamide for M0 CRPC:

-Apalutamide is an androgen receptor antagonist which prevents translocation of the activated androgen receptor into the nucleus and thus transcription of target genes.
-Apalutamide is approved for the treatment of high-risk M0 CRPC.
+Apalutamide is an androgen receptor antagonist that prevents the translocation of the activated androgen receptor into the nucleus and, thus, the transcription of target genes.
+Apalutamide has been approved for the treatment of high-risk M0 CRPC.
 The dosage is 240 mg (four 60 mg capsules) p.o. once daily in combination with standard androgen deprivation.
-Apalutamide was shown to prolong median metastasis-free survival (41 versus 16 months) in M0 CRPC with high risk (PSA doubling time less than 10 months) (Smith et al., 2018a).
+Apalutamide was shown to prolong median metastasis-free survival (41 versus 16 months) in M0 CRPC with high risk (PSA doubling time less than ten months) (Smith et al., 2018a).
 Important side effects include skin rashes; see pharmacology/apalutamide for more details.
-Treatment is stopped if the disease shows progression or the treatment is not tolerated.
+Treatment is stopped if the disease progresses or the treatment is not tolerated.

 Darolutamide for M0 CRPC:

 Darolutamide is an androgen receptor antagonist that prevents translocation of the activated androgen receptor into the nucleus, thereby preventing transcription of target genes.
-Darolutamide is approved for the treatment of high-risk M0 CRPC.
-The dosage is dosage 600 mg darolutamide (two 300 mg capsules) p.o. in the morning and evening with meals, daily dose 1200 mg.
+Darolutamide has been approved for the treatment of high-risk M0 CRPC.
+The dosage is 600 mg darolutamide (two 300 mg capsules) p.o. in the morning and evening with meals, a daily dose of 1200 mg.
 In the pivotal trial (ARAMIS), treatment with darolutamide combined with classical antiandrogenic therapy improved metastasis-free survival (40 months vs. 18 months with placebo and hormonal therapy), and overall survival was also better on trend (Fizazi et al., 2019).

 Chemotherapy for Castration-Resistant Prostate Cancer